 What causes seborrhea?

-In some cases, the exact cause of seborrhea cannot be determined (called idiopathic seborrhea).
-Seborrhea is often related to an underlying medical problem, such as:
+Secondary seborrhea is often related to an underlying medical problem, such as:

-- Hormonal imbalances - thyroid disease, Cushing's disease, etc.
+- Hormonal imbalances (e.g., thyroid disease, Cushing's disease)

 - Fungal infections - especially yeast skin infections (Malassezia)

-- Dietary abnormalities - poor diets containing low levels of omega-3 fatty acids
+- Dietary abnormalities (i.e., diets containing low levels of omega-3 fatty acids)

-- Musculoskeletal disease or pain - the dog is unable to groom itself properly
+- Obesity or musculoskeletal disease making the dog unable to groom properly

 How is seborrhea diagnosed?